 Nursing Homes on the Gold Coast: Other Nice to Haves

 Above we’ve discussed some of the key factors to keep in mind to help you find the best aged care facilities on the Gold Coast, suited for your loved one’s needs.
-From our decades of experience working in the aged care industry, we have learnt that the small details often matter just as much as the big ones.
+From our decades of experience working in the aged care industry, we have learned that the small details often matter just as much as the big ones.

 Here are some of the smaller but just as important factors to keep in mind when choosing residential aged care facilities on the Gold Coast.